-When grain-free dog food swarmed the pet nutrition market, it quickly rose to popularity.
+Grain-free dog food quickly became popular when it swarmed the pet nutrition market.
 Whether due to pet parents assuming it was a healthy dog food choice or our focus on eating gluten and grain-free or something else, the fad took off.

 During its rise to popularity, pet parents may not have had all the information they needed to choose wisely.
 But, with the somewhat recent FDA investigation into grain-free dog food and its “potential” link to canine dilated cardiomyopathy (DCM), pet parents started asking more questions.